Nextcloud Deployment

 Click Web UI on the Application Info widget to open the Nextcloud web portal sign-in screen.

-The following section provides more detailed explanations of the settings in each section of the Install installation wizard.
+The following sections provide more detailed explanations of the settings in each section of the Install Nextcloud installation wizard.

 Accept the default value or enter a name in Application Name field.
 In most cases use the default name, but if adding a second deployment of the application you must change this name.